 This Year’s Chair holder

-Eileen O’Connor is an Associate Professor in the School of Human Kinetics, and obtained her PhD in History at uOttawa.
-She is an engaged scholar in the field of experiential learning, currently Co-I on a SSHRC partnership grant to enhance community-campus engagement, and collaborates to develop capacity for work-integrated learning.
-Dr. O’Connor also pursues socio-historical research on sport, health and gender, and supervises graduate students in these fields.
+Eileen O’Connor is an Associate Professor in the School of Human Kinetics and obtained her PhD in History at uOttawa.
+She is an engaged scholar in the field of experiential learning, currently Co-I on an SSHRC partnership grant to enhance community-campus engagement, and collaborates to develop the capacity for work-integrated learning.
+Dr. O’Connor also pursues socio-historical research on sport, health, and gender, and supervises graduate students in these fields.

 Eileen has received a number of distinctions including the Excellence in Teaching Award from the Faculty of Health Sciences in 2007; the uOttawa Community Service Learning, Outstanding Professor Achievement Award in 2009; an OCRI National Capital Educator’s Award in 2010, and a uOttawa Excellence in Education Prize in 2016.

 As part of the Transformation 2030 strategic plan, the University of Ottawa's Chairs in University Teaching underscores the University's commitment to instructional excellence by: